spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/skip-copying-stages.md

 In the installation step, the Edge Installer copies and persists _all_ your user data stages into the configuration files on the Edge hosts.
 Copying sensitive information to the Edge hosts may pose security risks.
 Therefore, we recommend you avoid inserting sensitive information in the user data configuration file provided in the installation phase.
-Use a supplementary user data configuration file and apply it at the site installation phase.
+Use a supplementary user data configuration file and apply it at the on-site deployment phase.

 :::tip